microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_managed_identity/linux/_index.md

     ![Screenshot showing the command output](./16.png)

-    This REST API call will fail if you have not assigned the Reader role to the subscription scope for the managed identity.
+    The above REST API call will fail if you have not assigned the _Reader_ role to the subscription scope for the managed identity.

 ## Accessing Key Vault secrets